ngadhvi/salary_prediction/README.md

 # Salary Prediction (In Progress)
 The goal of the project is to develop an Advanced Predictive Model for salary predictions.
 Here, we are given train_features.csv and train_salaries.csv.
-Crunching these in our model to predict salaries for the job descriptions given in the test_features.csv.
+We use these to perform feature extraction and development, and finally to train a model to predict salaries for the job descriptions given in the test_features.csv.

-For simplicity and better understanding, the project has been segmented into 4 sections as separate [Jupyter notebooks](https://jupyter.org).
+For the sake of simplicity / readability, the project has been segmented into 4 sections as separate jupyter notebooks.
 Raw data is kept separate from the data we would be using and playing with during the development process.

 >The directory structure is as follows:
 ```bash